hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 The resulting DID - `did:stack:v2:SP6G7N19FKNW24XH5JQ5P5WR1DN10QWMKMF1WMB3-d27cb8d9cd4a9f21b1582c5c89a0d303aa613261ad41b729b48bf714f9cd1a02`
 contains enough information to map it to one corresponding BNS name.
-The BNS contract can be used to retrieve and verify the public keys associated with the BNS name (and by extension the DID) during the resolution process (as outlined in section 3.2).
+The BNS contract can be used to retrieve and verify the public keys associated with the BNS name (and by extension the DID) during the resolution process (as outlined in section [3.2](#3.2-resolving-a-stacks-did)).

 ## 1.3 Off-chain DIDs

 Off-chain DIDs are based on [BNS subdomains](https://docs.stacks.co/build-apps/references/bns#subdomains), the records for which are stored entirely off-chain, but are collectively anchored to the blockchain.
-The ownership and state for these names lives within the P2P network data.
+The ownership and state for these names lives within the P2P network data and can be retrieved using the Atlas peer network.

 Like their on-chain counterparts, subdomains are globally unique, strongly owned, and human-readable.
 BNS gives them their own name state and public keys.

-Unlike on-chain names, subdomains can be created and managed cheaply, because they are broadcast to the BNS network in batches (as described in section 3.1).
+Unlike on-chain names, subdomains can be created, updated and revoked cheaply, because they are broadcast to the BNS network in batches (as described in sections [3.1.2](#3.1.2-registering-off-chain-names), [3.3.2](#3.3.2-updating-an-off-chain-did) and [3.4](#3.4-deactivating-a-stacks-did).

 An off-chain DID is similarly structured to an on-chain DID.
 Like on-chain names, each off-chain name is owned by an address, and is associated with a corresponding DNS zone file.
-A resolvable Stacks V2 DID can be derived for any existing off-chain name by concatenating two pieces of
+A resolvable Stacks DID can be derived for any existing off-chain name by concatenating two pieces of
 information:

 - The address of the subdomain owner, e.g. `SJB53GD600EMEM74DFMA0B61JN8D8C4VE4M8NJRP`
-- The identifier of the Stacks transaction (created by the on-chain name owner) which anchored the relevant batch of updates on the Stacks blockchain, e.g. `ca2c2398b017d6d4c0e3e58b3807a648ebd5e15e1e1ce98649bab7bda044cf37`
+- The identifier of the Stacks transaction (created by a on-chain name owner) which anchored the batch of operations including the subdomain creation on the Stacks blockchain, e.g. `ca2c2398b017d6d4c0e3e58b3807a648ebd5e15e1e1ce98649bab7bda044cf37`

-Please note that the Stacks address of the subdomain owner is encoded using a different version byte (and subsequently starts with a different prefix) compared to an on-chain address (further elaborated on in sections 2.1 and 2.2).
+Please note that the Stacks address of the subdomain owner is encoded using a different version byte (and subsequently starts with a different prefix) compared to an on-chain address (as documented in section [2.2](#2.2-address-encoding)).

 The resulting did - `did:stack:v2:SJB53GD600EMEM74DFMA0B61JN8D8C4VE4M8NJRP-ca2c2398b017d6d4c0e3e58b3807a648ebd5e15e1e1ce98649bab7bda044cf37`
 contains enough information to map it to one corresponding off-chain BNS name during the resolution process (as described in section 3.3).
 The BNS contract, in combination with the Gaia storage network, can be used to retrieve and verify the public keys associated with the off-chain name (and by extension the DID) during the resolution process (as outlined in section 3.2).

-# 2. Blockstack DID Method
+# 2. Stacks DID Method

 The namestring that shall identify this DID method is: `stack:v2`